qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/internationalization.rst

 If such a file already exists, the newly extracted strings will be merged with this file, retaining all existing translations.

 Therefore, you can re-run ``generate.py translation`` as often as you want.
-You should re-run it at least whenever you introduced new translatable strings into the source code, so they will be added to the .po files (s. further :doc:`down <#update_the_application>`).
+You should re-run it at least whenever you introduced new translatable strings into the source code, so they will be added to the .po files (s. further :ref:`down <pages/internationalization#update_the_application>`).

+.. _pages/internationalization#translate_the_messages:

 Translate the Messages
 ======================